xiaoyan07/xiaoyan07.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👋 Hi there
-I am currently a Postdoctoral Fellow in the Department of Land Surveying and Geo-Informatics (LSGI) at The Hong Kong Polytechnic University (PolyU), affiliated with the JC STEM Lab of Earth Observations and the Research Centre for Artificial Intelligence in Geomatics (Lab Head: [Prof. Qihao Weng](https://scholar.google.com/citations?user=SbbCxE8AAAAJ&hl=zh-CN)).
-I received my Ph.D. and M.E. degrees from Wuhan University in 2022 and 2019, respectively, under the supervision of [Prof. Yanfei Zhong](http://rsidea.whu.edu.cn/zhongyanfei.htm) and [Prof. Liangpei Zhang](https://www.zhangliangpei.cn/).

-My research started in the interdisciplinary field of remote sensing science, medical science, and artificial intelligence, focusing on intelligent interpretation of linear objects (eg: road extraction, endoscopic extraction of common bile duct stones).
-Currently, my research focus is on multimodal remote sensing data fusion, analysis, and application, serving disaster emergency response and sustainable development.
+I am currently a Research Fellow in the Department of Mechanical Engineering at the National University of Singapore (NUS), working on multimodal remote sensing data fusion, analysis, and applications for disaster response and sustainable development.

-Email: xiaoyan07.lu@polyu.edu.hk; luxiaoyan@whu.edu.cn
+Email: xiaoyan.lu@nus.edu.sg; luxiaoyan@whu.edu.cn

 # 🎉 News